ruby2d/ruby2d.com/_pages/learn/console.md

 ---
 title: Console
-subtitle: Learn how to interact with your app on the console
+description: Learn how to interact with your app on the console
 layout: learn
 ---